utap2/utap2/docs/rst/installation.rst

 HOST_MOUNT
                        Mount point from the singularity on the host (full path of the folder).

-                       This is the folder that contains all UTAP2 installation files,
+                       This is the folder that contains all UTAP2 installation files.

                        All input and output data for all of the users will be written into this folder.

 ADMIN_PASS
-                       Password of an admin in the UTAP2 database
+                       Password of an admin in the UTAP2 database.

                        (The password must contain at least one uppercase character, one lowercase character, and one digit).